-Thanks to the generosity of our loyal supporters — and lead gifts made by the Hall Family Foundation, the William T. Kemper Foundation, and the Sunderland Foundation — the Eisenhower Presidential Museum exhibit renovation project will move into the final phase, implementation, on May 14, 2018.
+Thanks to the generosity of our loyal supporters — and lead gifts made by the Hall Family Foundation, the Dane G. Hansen Foundation, the William T. Kemper Foundation, and the Sunderland Foundation — the Eisenhower Presidential Museum exhibit renovation project will move into the final phase, implementation, on May 14, 2018.
 During this key stage, new graphic panels, display cases, theater experiences, and digital interactives will be installed.

 Developed by award-winning design firm The PRD Group (Planning Research Design), with guidance from the Museum Steering Committee, the new exhibitry, shown above in the 3D walkthrough, will tell the story of Dwight and Mamie Eisenhower in a way that is compelling to contemporary visitors.
 The new Eisenhower Presidential Museum will be a “teaching” museum, where K-12 students participating in IKEducation will utilize spacious galleries as classrooms for exploration.